How long will my balloons last?

 Can you deliver balloons to my party or home?

 We offer delivery and arrangement of balloons for occasions, be it at a home, restaurant or other venue.
 We are happy to deliver balloons to venues nearby such as restaurants on Ecclesall Road and do so for no extra charge.
-For further afield we will deliver orders over a value of £50.00 only and charge a flat rate of 25p per balloon for this.
-If you are wanting a small order delivering to a venue further afield we may consider your request but there will be a pre arranged fee incurred.
+For further afield we may be able to offer delivery for a fee, subject to staff availability and other factors.

 Will you blow up balloons that I’ve bought online or elsewhere?

 We are happy to inflate balloons that have not been bought from us, we can’t stock everything and are happy to just charge you for helium.
-The cost of this varies based on the type of balloon – we charge £1.50 per balloon for latex and £3.00 per balloon for standard sized foil balloons.
-Larger balloons such as super shape balloons are roughly £5.00 each and the huge blimp style remote control balloons are roughly £10.00 each to fill.
+The cost of this varies based on the type of balloon.

 Do you rent out helium in canisters?